yandthj/HPC/docs/Documentation/Development/Performance_Tools/WattAMeter/index.md

 - `wattameter_benchmark_dt`: Estimate the minimum sampling interval for each reader to be used in WattAMeter tracking sessions.
 The sampling interval is the time between two consecutive readings from a meter.

 - `wattameter_benchmark_overhead`: Estimate the overhead of using WattAMeter in a tracking session.
-The overhead is slit into two parts: the overhead of starting and stopping a tracking session, and the overhead of each reading from a meter.
+The overhead is split into two parts: the overhead of starting and stopping a tracking session, and the overhead of each reading from a meter.

 While the benchmarking commands are self-explanatory, there are a few things to note about starting and stopping a WattAMeter tracking session: